cityofaustin/Residential-Permitting/_project_steps/1-general-process/apply.md

 Use a separate page for:

-* existing walls and features to be demolished,&nbsp;
+* existing walls and features to be demolished,
-* existing walls and features that will remain,&nbsp;
+* existing walls and features that will remain,
 * and your proposed floor plan.

 ### 4. Elevation Plan